roldanbob/wh-docs-test/fhir/wp4h_c_gxp_fhir_examples.md

 - Image data from CT scans or x-rays.
 - Data in SAS data sets or CSV files that contains previously de-identified data from previous studies.

-During the study design phase, designers work with {{site.data.keyword.deptname_whc}} , data scientists, and other personnel to determine what data is	 needed for a study.
-Then, depending on the data source, use the FHIR server REST API, the {{site.data.keyword.prodname_dl}} REST API, or the {{site.data.keyword.prodname_dr}} REST API to upload and manage the data.
+During the study design phase, designers work with {{site.data.keyword.deptname_whc}}, data scientists, and other personnel to determine what data is needed for a study.
+Then, <!-- depending on the data source, -->you can use the FHIR server REST API<!-- , the {{site.data.keyword.prodname_dl}} REST API, or the {{site.data.keyword.prodname_dr}} REST API--> to upload and manage the data.

-## Use case 1: Adding FHIR data to the FHIR repository
+## Adding FHIR data to the FHIR repository
 {: #concept_d5b_djm_p1b__fhir_usecase}

 After you design the study, you know which FHIR resources are needed.
 Use the FHIR Service APIs to add the resources to the FHIR server.